 “Ashwini mudra” is a Sanskrit term that translates to “Horse Gesture.”
 The reason why it is called Horse Gesture is that when we perform the procedure it resembles the anal region of a horse.

 The procedure is a fantastic way to promote calmness and boost sexual health and performance.
-It is one of the main 60 mudras for health.
+It is one of the main 60 mudras [LIST]

 The exercise creates an upward direction of prana through the practitioner’s spine via rhythmic contraction of the anal sphincter.

 This technique is quite simple.
 It doesn’t involve any complex yoga poses.
 It is actually a very easy procedure to perform.
-And best of all, when you practice it, you will very quickly see real benefits both in your mind and in your sexual organs (for the latter, make sure you also use the Vajroli mudra)
+And best of all, when you practice it, you will very quickly see real benefits both in your mind and in your sexual organs (for the latter, make sure you also use Vajroli.

 Ashwini Mudra Steps, Benefits & Instructions